In the trading world.

 This price action interrupts the prevailing uptrend, appears at market tops, and also, signals selling opportunities.

-However, the price action defined by two swing lows with a lower low between them is called an inverted head and shoulders.
+The price action defined by two swing lows with a lower low between them is called an inverted head and shoulders.

 It interrupts the prevailing downtrends, appears at market bottoms, and also, indicates buying opportunities.